aleron75/mageres/README.md

 ### Other
 * [Valet+](https://github.com/weprovide/valet-plus) - A development environment for macOS.
 No Vagrant, no Docker, no /etc/hosts file.
 Refer to this article by Dave Macaulay for an easy installation on MacOs: https://davemacaulay.com/the-easiest-way-to-install-magento-2-on-macos-using-valet-plus/
+* [Warden](https://warden.dev/) - A CLI utility for working with docker-compose environments.

 ### Vagrant
 * [Chef Devbox](https://github.com/AOEpeople/chef-devbox) - Designed by AOE with Magento in mind but usable for every LAMP stack based applications